 As political footballs go, there are few as worn as ‘supply-side economics’.
-Squabbling over its merits – or lack thereof – has, for many a year, been at the heart of political discourse; belief in, or rejection of, its principles demarcating fundamental political division, Republican from Democrat, Tory from Labour, etc. It has operated under a number of guises; its tenets followed to varying degrees; and ever since its formal conception in the 1970s, it has been one of politics’ most fractious fault lines.
+Squabbling over its merits – or lack thereof – has, for many a year, underpinned much political discourse; belief in, or rejection of, its principles helping demarcate Republican from Democrat, Tory from Labour, etc. It has operated under a number of guises; its tenets followed to varying degrees; and ever since its formal conception in the 1970s, it has remained one of politics’ most consistently volatile fault lines.

 Reaganomics and its enduring appeal